bagelbits/cornerstone-takehome/README.md

 - [ ] Add flags for each row in data store
 - [ ] Add column for flagging rows
 - [ ] Add in sorting to Data Grid

+## Nice to have

+- Filters also affect graphs
+- Columns are sortable
+- Data Grid should still show a loading state on initial load
+- Pick better colors for graphs
+- Setup a theme palette